 Joint debonding.

-The maximum acceptable defect size (or ratio) considered in the verification shall be detectable by the applied NDI, in conformance with 10.3 and 10.5.
+The maximum acceptable defect size (or ratio) considered in the verification shall be detectable by the applied NDI, in conformance with 10.3 and ECSS-Q-ST-70-15.

 With approval of the customer, acceptable defect size (or ratio) consistent with the manufacturing process (including process control) are sometimes used in the fracture control verification for certain manufacturing defect types, instead of defects based on NDI.